inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ### Timer nodes
 TODO

-# Integration
+# 4. Integration
-TODO
+TODO: How to integrate visual scripting into the world editor?

-## How to integrate it into the world editor?
+# 5. Examples
 TODO